Updated 16 April 2026

 [Your Name]

 Key additions for managers: (1) Recommend an interim replacement.
 (2) Reference a transition document.
-(3) Include a specific achievement to reinforce your legacy.
+(3) Include a specific achievement.
 (4) Extend the notice period beyond two weeks.
-These four elements distinguish a manager resignation from an individual contributor resignation.

 Universal Writing Guidelines

 Keep it under 150 words.
 The average resignation letter that HR rates as "professional" is 95 words (SHRM, 2024).
-Longer letters tend to include unnecessary details that create risk.
 If you find yourself writing more than a page, you are probably including information that belongs in a conversation, not a document.

 Use formal salutations.
 "Dear [Name]" is standard.
 Avoid "Hey" or "Hi" even if that is how you normally communicate.
-This is a formal business document, and the tone should match.
+This is a formal business document.

 Date the letter.
-Include the date you are writing it in the header.
-This establishes when notice was given, which matters for benefits calculations, final paycheck timing, and PTO accrual.
+Include the date you are writing it.
+This establishes when notice was given, which matters for benefits calculations and PTO accrual.

 Print and sign if delivering physically.
 A wet signature adds formality.
 If emailing, your typed name is sufficient.
-About 19% of companies still prefer a physical signature on resignation letters, mostly in legal, government, and financial services.
+About 19% of companies still prefer physical signatures on resignation letters.

 Proofread carefully.
 This letter goes in your permanent file.
-Typos and grammatical errors undermine the professionalism you are trying to project.
+Typos undermine the professionalism you are trying to project.
 Read it aloud before sending.

 Need a customized version?
 Use our free resignation letter generator to create a personalized letter in seconds.